Tesla Solar Roof Is Not A Serious Product

 It is remarkable that none of Tesla's high profile product plans, whether it is the Model 3, the Powerwall, or the Solar Roof stand to scrutiny.
 We continue to believe that the stock price will decline with time.

-Our recommendation of TSLA: Sell Short.
+Our recommendation for TSLA: Sell Short.

 Before it is here, it is on the Renewable Energy Insights subscriber platform.
 For timely and in-depth research and analysis of solar, wind, and battery industry stocks and developing news, please consider subscribing to our Renewable Energy Insights platform.